 Is the Catholic Church Is the Only Religious Organization with Sexual Abuse Cases?

-In recent years, the Roman Catholic Church has faced thousands of victims alleging sexual molestation among its leaders.
-However, there are other religious groups throughout the United States, including the Mormon Church and Southern Baptist Church that sexually molested children, adolescents, and young adults.
+The Roman Catholic Church has faced thousands of people alleging sexual molestation among its leaders in recent years.
+However, there are other religious groups throughout the United States, including the Mormon Church and Southern Baptist Church, that sexually molested children, adolescents, and young adults.

 How Do I Cope with the Traumatic Event of Sexual Assault by a Religious Leader?

-According to the National Institutes of Health, Creditors in many sexual molestation cases and religious groups were known entrusted by the sexual abuse survivor.
-Catholic priests, Mormon Bishops, Jewish rabbis, and other religious leaders have used their power and religious belief to coerce, intimidate, or force innocent victims into non-consensual sexual activity.
+According to the National Institutes of Health, Creditors in many sexual molestation cases and religious groups were known and trusted by the sexual abuse survivor.
+Catholic priests, Mormon Bishops, Jewish rabbis, and other religious leaders have used their power and religious belief to coerce, intimidate, or force innocent adults or children into non-consensual sexual activity.

 Sexual abuse survivors should seek professional mental health care to learn how to deal with what happened and learn the tools necessary to move forward.

 Hiring a Mormon Church Sexual Abuse Lawyer